stanislaw/SoftwareDesignHeuristics/README.md

 - Group together things that change at the same time.
 If possible create container data structures so that a change involves a change of **one**.
-If possible, group all of the changes that happen at the same time together.
+If possible, group all the changes that happen at the same time together.

 - Group things that are used together.

+### Observability vs Correctness

+Incorrect but observable code can be more valuable long-term than correct but unobservable code.
+Observable code is easier to inspect, test, and improve, even if it contains mistakes.
+In contrast, correct but hidden code can become difficult to maintain and debug over time, creating technical debt.
+Visibility allows for quicker fixes and ongoing improvement, making it more sustainable in the long run.

 ## Reliability